Skifahren Planai

 Snow-sure slopes, an impressive glacier, kids attractions and top-notch cuisine - that's Schladming-Dachstein for you!

-Schladming-Dachstein has its own four house mountains, locally known as the 4-Mountain Ski Area, and is part of Ski amadé, ensuring there's always a new piste to try, no matter how many times you return.
+Schladming-Dachstein is part of Ski amadé – Austria’s greatest ski paradise with 760 kilometres of slopes and 270 modern lifts – and home to the 4-Mountain Ski Area, where new adventures await no matter how often you return.
 Skiing pros are equally welcome as complete newbies - there's plenty of choice for every skill and fitness level.

 The region is also an excellent family winter holiday destination, with numerous kid-friendly pistes, all-year-round playgrounds, fun slopes, and even witches that will cheer on the little ones when they take their first turns.